 So I was in the garage with Dublin, our family Doberman.
 She has a dark leather couch in there that she likes to lounge on and I was making over her a bit.
 I was first introduced to Dobermans by my mother, who owned and trained them.
+Let me tell you, with leather sofas and Doberman dogs, you better get used to revitalizing a leather sofa frequently if you’re wanting your sofa to stay in pristine condition.
 (Her first love was horses.
 For a few years she was a professional barrel racer on the rodeo circuit, competing against riders most often much younger than her.
 She even continued to break horses well into her 60’s, but had to finally give it up after being thrown and badly trampled.
 Some of the premise for my novel, THE IRISH COWBOY is taken from my mom’s experiences.)

 I was semi-crouched over Dublin massaging her behind the ears and then I stood up.
 As soon as I did so, I felt the hair on the top of my head move around, as if someone was lightly scratching my scalp with their fingers.
 This wasn’t something a spider or bug could do.
 I literally felt a portion of my hair move.
 My right hand instinctively went to the top of my head and then I whirled around to see if someone had somehow crept up behind me.

 Now here’s where this little story gets a bit eerie.

 My mother was not an overly affectionate woman.
 That is not to say she wasn’t loving, but rather that she was tough and sometimes quick to anger.
 (A trait which runs through both sides of my family, actually.)

 One of her few repeated physical gestures of affection when I was younger was to give the top of my head a quick scratch with her fingers.